 By Adam Danielson, Director of Sales

-Continuous license monitoring is a proactive way to correct risky behaviors of drivers before an accident occurs.
-Monitoring a drivers MVR allows the fleet manager to receive notifications of violations and license suspensions as they occur.
+Continuous license monitoring allows the fleet manager to receive notifications of violations and license suspensions as they occur — eliminating the pitfall of the yearly “grace period”.
+When a new violation or license suspension occurs for a driver, an MVR is automatically delivered to the driver manager.
 By getting this information sooner, the manager can take immediate corrective action with the driver, closing the accident and liability risk exposure gap.